NBAlexis/CudaLatticeGauge/README.md

 The default Code generation is "compute_61,sm_61";.
 To test on a GTX970m, please add "compute_52,sm_52;" .
 (NOTE, to support double float, must use a sm60+.)

+put
+CUDACXX=/usr/local/cuda-10.0/bin/nvcc
+into /etc/environment so that it is applied when using sudo.